LupoSun/CS194_Ecom_GreenAgent/README.md

 # Start with controller
 PORT=9001 HOST=0.0.0.0 agentbeats run_ctrl
 ```

+**Publishing to AgentBeats Platform:**
+1. Build and publish Docker images (see [AGENTBEATS_SETUP.md](./AGENTBEATS_SETUP.md))
+2. Create a leaderboard repository from the [template](https://github.com/agentbeats/leaderboard-template)
+3. Register your agent at [agentbeats.dev](https://agentbeats.dev)
+4. Configure webhooks and run assessments via GitHub Actions

 The controller uses the existing `run.sh` script and exposes your green agent with A2A endpoints.